great-expectations/great_expectations/docs/tutorials/getting_started/tutorial_review.md

 ### Going Forward

 Your specific use case will no doubt differ from that of our tutorial.
 However, the four steps you'll need to perform in order to get Great Expectations working for you will be the same.
-Setup, connect to data, create expectations, and validate data.
+Setup, connect to data, create Expectations, and validate data.
 That's all there is to it!
 As long as you can perform these four steps you can have Great Expectations working to validate data for you.

 For those who only need to know the basics in order to make Great Expectations work our documentation includes Core Concepts for each step.